Listen

 Ljiljana Čortan (EB/MBB, CRO) 1971 F Croatian

-Pinar Abay (MBB, head of Market Leaders) 1977 F Turkish
+Pinar Abay (MBB, Head of Retail) 1977 F Turkish

 Andrew Bester (MBB, head of Wholesale Banking) 1965 M British/South African

-Marnix van Stiphout (MBB, chief operations officer and chief transformation officer) 1970 M Dutch
+Marnix van Stiphout (MBB, chief operations officer, chief transformation officer and ad interim CTO) 1970 M Dutch

 Supervisory Board Diversity Competencies